-Project - 1 from Tustin Avenue SR-55 added Interchange to westbound auxiliary lane, beginning at the northbound SR-55 to westbound SR-91 connector, through the Tustin Avenue interchange.
-The overall segment length was approximately two miles.
+Project from Tustin Avenue SR-55 Interchange to added westbound auxiliary lane, beginning at the northbound SR-55 to westbound SR-91 connector, through the Tustin interchange.
+The overall Avenue segment length was approximately two miles.
 Additional features of this project included widening the westbound Santa River Ana Bridge accommodate the auxiliary lane.